harutofun/harutofun/README.md

 Super SpaceMail

-# here's what I like to make:
+# here's what i like to make:

 ----- INDIE GAME -----
 # genre:      narrative adventure with survival elements